CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

 weight: 4
 ---

+This [video](https://youtu.be/5d2EUbZxQjc) describes what we'll do in this tutorial.

 In [ML Tutorial 1](http://docs.orquestra.io/tutorials/ml-basic-1) you learned to run a workflow which ran an existing step that trained a machine learning model.
 In this tutorial you'll learn how to build the step.

 ![](../../img/tutorials/ML_Workflow2.png)